juane619/MyRemoteControlClient/README.md

 # MyRemoteControlClient

-Client side based on Android to control host remotely
+Client side based on Android to control host remotely with server side installed.